 The 737 MMA is assembled at the Boeing production facility in Renton, Washington, US.
 The 737’s fuselage and tail sections are built by Spirit AeroSystems in Wichita, Kansas, before being transferred to Renton, where all the unique 737 MMA aircraft structural features are incorporated in sequence during fabrication and assembly.

 The quality and performance acceptance flight testing of the aircraft was conducted from Renton Field and final installations and checkout of the mission system and special flight test instrumentation was conducted at the Boeing Field.
-The aircraft then ferried to naval air station at Patuxent River, Maryland, for flight test.
+The aircraft was then ferried to naval air station at Patuxent River, Maryland, for a flight test.